pibooth/pibooth/README.rst

     # Clear previously stored photos
     clear_on_startup = True

-    # How long to debounce the button in milliseconds
+    # How long to debounce the button in seconds
-    debounce_delay = 300
+    debounce_delay = 0.3

     [WINDOW]
     # (Width, Height) of the display monitor